MichaelHallik/MichaelHallik.github.io/_posts/2021-05-25-Robot-Framework-Crypto-Library.md

 Here we merely want to encrypt a piece of test data.
 To this end, choose menu item: 'Encrypt'.

 We are then prompted for the test data that we want to encrypt.
 Note that the prompt specifically states 'password'.
-However, as mentioned before, we can encrypt <i>any</i> type of test data and not just passwords: TODO: footnote with link to change request.
+However, as mentioned before, we can encrypt <i>any</i> type of test data and not just passwords:

 <a href="/assets/images/enter_test_data.JPG"><img src="/assets/images/enter_test_data.JPG" class="postimage" alt="Enter test data to encrypt." width="50%"></a><br>